alliander-opensource/pycgmes/README.md

 #### Apparent class

-By default, an attribute is fully qualified. `bch` in `ACLineSegment` will appear as `ACLineSegment.bch` in the serialisation.
+By default, an attribute is fully qualified.
+A standard `attribute` in `ACLineSegment` will appear as `ACLineSegment.attribute` in the serialisation.
-For a custom attribute, you might not want to see  `ACLineSegmentCustom.bch`.
-To prevent this, you can override the `apparent_name` of your custom class:
+In the case of a custom attribute defined via a sub class, the result would be: `ACLineSegmentCustom.customAttribute`.
+To preserve the original class name (i.e. serialise your attribute as `ACLineSegment.customAttribute`), you need to override the `apparent_name` of your custom class:

 ```python
 from pydantic.dataclasses import dataclass